Men either bring positive energy or negative vibes; there can be no middle ground in treating women right.

 This article might have created a theoretic middle ground but in reality, it is clear that there isn’t.

-So as you learn to spot the bad guys, learn to spot these not-so-good guys, too; and avoid them just as you totally avoid f*ckboys, because in the end, they are just the same.
+So ladies, as you learn to spot the bad guys, learn to spot these not-so-good guys, too; and avoid them just as you totally avoid f*ckboys, because in the end, they're really just the same.